101 Unhealthiest Habits on the Planet

 You're Touching Your Face in Public

 The common cold and flu viruses can last on indoor surfaces for up to a week!
-Touching things like door handles, gas pumps, checkout keypads and pens at the bank, then touching your face, eyes or mouth, is an efficient way to pick up whatever's been left behind.
+Touching things like door handles, gas pumps, checkout keypads and pens at the bank, then touching your face, eyes or mouth, is an efficient way to pick up whatever's been left behind—including COVID-19.

-The Remedy Rx: Always wash your hands or use an alcohol-based hand sanitizer before you eat, drink or touch your eyes, nose or mouth.
+The Rx: Always wash your hands or use an alcohol-based hand sanitizer before you eat, drink or touch your eyes, nose or mouth.
+And wear a face mask when in public.

 You're Putting Your Purse on Public Restroom Floors